MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 ::: moniker range="o365-worldwide"

-### Use the new admin center to access a former user's OneDrive documents

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).